Muniox/blog-megak-front/README.md

 - There is no implementation of a user interface to edit their own data.
 - There is no implementation of a admin interface to CRUD user data.
 - Implementation of missing pages using React and Tailwind (About, Contact)
+- No loaders
+- No costom 404 page for routing

 ## How to run client